Homeless Case Management Services Grant (HCMS)

 Client Eligibility

-2. Homeless pregnant women
+2. Homeless pregnant individuals.

 Intensive Case Management Services Focus Areas

-Families entered into the HCMS grant program must be provided intensive case management services focusing on at least one of the following areas:
+Families entered into the HCMS program must be provided intensive case management services focusing on at least one of the following areas:

-1. Financial management
+1. Financial management.

-2. Employment
+2. Employment.

-3. Ensuring school continuation for children
+3. Ensuring school continuation for children.

-4. Enrolling unemployed or underemployed parents in W-2 or the Food Share employment and training program
+4. Enrolling unemployed or underemployed parents in W-2 or the Food Share employment and training program.

 Eligible Activities & Costs